kworam/ProcScript/README.md

 `PS.Proc` is the prototype (base class) for all Proc definitions.
 All Proc Instances are instances of `PS.Proc` and can access these functions:

-	run()
+	run ( [ runParams ] )

+`run` returns the thread Id of the running Proc Instance.
+You can optionally pass `run` an object literal called `runParams`.  runParams can contain the following properties:

+	runParams.timeout
+	runParams.fnFinished

+If the Proc Instance has not finished after `timeout` millseconds, it aborts itself with a reason of "timeout".
+When the Proc Instance finishes, ProcScript calls fnFinished passing the finished Proc Instance as the only parameter.

+	abort ( [reason] )

-run() runs the Proc Instance.
+aborts the Proc Instance.
+If `reason` is specified, ProcScript reports it as the reason why the Proc Instance was aborted.

+	running()

+true if the Proc Instance is running.

+	finished()

+true if the Proc Instance is finished (succeeded or failed).

+	succeeded()

+true if the Proc Instance succeeded.

+	failed()

+true if the Proc Instance failed or was aborted.

+	aborted()

+true if the Proc Instance was aborted.

+	getParameterObject()

+gets the Proc Instance's parameter object.
+NOTE:  The "in-out" and "out" parameters are only guaranteed to be correct if the Proc Instance succeeded.

+	getFailure()

+gets the Proc Instance's failure reason.

+	getAbortReason()

+If the Proc Instance was aborted, this returns the reason why.

+	getThreadId()

+returns the unique Id of this Proc Instance's thread.

 	getCurrentForEachItem()

-For `ForEach` loop Procs, getCurrentForEachItem() gets the current array item being processed.
+In `ForEach` loop Proc Instance, getCurrentForEachItem() gets the current array item being processed.

-getCurrentForEachItem() returns null if the Proc instance is not a `ForEach` loop Proc.
+Returns null if the Proc instance is not a `ForEach` loop Proc.

 	getCurrentLoopIterationIndex()

-For loop Procs, getCurrentLoopIterationIndex() returns the zero-based loop iteration count.
+In loop Proc Instances, getCurrentLoopIterationIndex() returns the zero-based loop iteration count.

-getCurrentLoopIterationIndex() returns null if the Proc instance is not a loop Proc.
+Returns null if the Proc instance is not a loop Proc.

 	callStackToString()

 callStackToString() returns a string dump of the ProcScript thread for this Proc Instance.

 	_procState

 All Proc Instances have a private property named `_procState` that is reserved for use by ProcScript.
 When defining Proc Locals on your Proc Instance, you may use any name other than `_procState`.